shaytsaban/10280/README.md

 ## 🎉 Final Notes:
 - 🕵️ Explore each file for maximum benefit.
 - 📆 Stay engaged and review materials regularly for the best results.
+- 🎥 Make use of the YouTube playlist for extra learning support.
 - 🍀 Good luck, and may your accounting journey be as smooth as a perfectly balanced ledger! 😄

 ---